 Once an NDA or marketing authorization application outside the United States is approved, the product covered thereby becomes a "listed drug" that can, in turn, be cited by potential competitors in support of approval of an Abbreviated New Drug Application ("ANDA") in the United States.
 Agency regulations and other applicable regulations and policies provide incentives to manufacturers to create modified, non-infringing versions of a drug to facilitate the approval of an ANDA or other application for generic substitutes in the United States and in nearly every pharmaceutical market around the world.
-Numerous companies like Mylan N.V., Hikma Pharmaceuticals PLC (Hikma), Novartis' Sandoz division and Teva Pharmaceuticals Industries Ltd. have publicly stated their intentions to bring generic forms of the ICS/LABA drug Advair®, when certain patents covering the Advair® delivery device expired in 2016.
+Numerous companies like Mylan N.V., Hikma Pharmaceuticals PLC (Hikma), Novartis' Sandoz division and Teva Pharmaceuticals Industries Ltd. have publicly stated their intentions to bring generic forms of the ICS/LABA drug Advair[®], when certain patents covering the Advair[®] delivery device expired in 2016.
 In March 2017, Mylan N.V. received a complete response letter from the FDA relating to its ANDA for fluticasone propionate 100, 250, 500 mcg and salmeterol 50 mcg inhalation powder.
-Hikma has filed an ANDA for fluticasone propionate and salmeterol inhalation powder with a GDUFA goal date of May 10, 2017.
-In addition, Teva Pharmaceutical Industries Ltd., (NYSE and TASE: TEVA) announced recently that the FDA approved two of their products for adolescent and adult patients with asthma, AirDuoTM RespiClick® (fluticasone propionate and salmeterol inhalation powder) and ArmonAirTM RespiClick® (fluticasone propionate inhalation powder), which are non-AB generic versions of Advair®.
+In May 2017, Hikma announced that it received a complete response letter form the FDA relating to its ANDA for fluticasone propionate and salmeterol inhalation powder with a GDUFA goal date of May 10, 2017.
+In addition, Teva Pharmaceutical Industries Ltd., (NYSE and TASE: TEVA) announced recently that the FDA approved two of their products for adolescent and adult patients with asthma, AirDuoTM RespiClick[®] (fluticasone propionate and salmeterol inhalation powder) and ArmonAirTM RespiClick[®] (fluticasone propionate inhalation powder), which are non-AB generic versions of Advair[®].
 In general, these manufactures are required to conduct a restricted number of clinical efficacy, pharmacokinetic and device studies to demonstrate equivalence to Advair, per FDA's September 2013 Draft Guidance document.
 These studies are designed to demonstrate that the generic product has the same active ingredient(s), dosage form, strength, exposure and clinical efficacy as the branded product.
 These generic equivalents, which must meet the same exacting quality standards as branded products, may be significantly less costly to bring to market, and companies that produce generic equivalents are generally able to offer their products at lower prices.
 Thus, after the introduction of a generic competitor, a significant percentage of the sales of any branded product and products that may compete with such branded product is typically lost to the generic product.
-In addition, on April 14, 2016, the FDA issued draft guidelines documents covering Fluticasone Furoate/Vilanterol Trifenatate (FF/VI), the active ingredients used in RELVAR®/BREO® ELLIPTA®.
-Accordingly, introduction of generic products that compete against ICS/LABA products, like RELVAR®/BREO® ELLIPTA® and ANORO® ELLIPTA®, would materially adversely impact our future royalty revenue, profitability and cash flows.
-We cannot yet ascertain what impact these generic products and any future approved generic products will have on any sales of RELVAR®/BREO® ELLIPTA® or ANORO® ELLIPTA®, if approved.
+In addition, in April 2016, the FDA issued draft guidelines documents covering Fluticasone Furoate/Vilanterol Trifenatate (FF/VI), the active ingredients used in RELVAR[®]/BREO[®] ELLIPTA[®].
+Accordingly, introduction of generic products that compete against ICS/LABA products, like RELVAR[®]/BREO[®] ELLIPTA[®] and ANORO[®] ELLIPTA[®], would materially adversely impact our future royalty revenue, profitability and cash flows.
+We cannot yet ascertain what impact these generic products and any future approved generic products will have on any sales of RELVAR[®]/BREO[®] ELLIPTA[®] or ANORO[®] ELLIPTA[®], if approved.